jindazhao/Fitness-Pals-Application/README.md

 # Phase 4: Task 2

-Option 1: Class: FitnessPlan Method: getFitnessPlan(); if there is no name fo the fitness plan then it will throw a checked exception.
+Option 1: Class: FitnessPlan Method: getFitnessPlan(); if there is no name for the fitness plan then it will throw a checked exception.
 In GUI, ReaderTest, WriterTest, FitnessPlanTest, were all made more robust because of this change:
 Class/Method: FitnessPlan/getFitnessPlan(), GUI/loadFitnessPlan()/doUpdateName()/viewMakeFitnessPanel(),